jabenninghoff/rdev/README.md

 #> * checking for left-over files ...
 OK
 #> * checking index information ...
 OK
 #> * checking package subdirectories ...
 OK
-#> * checking R files for non-ASCII characters ...
+#> * checking code files for non-ASCII characters ...
 OK
 #> * checking R files for syntax errors ...
 OK
 #> * checking whether the package can be loaded ...
 OK
 #> * checking whether the package can be loaded with stated dependencies ...
 OK